SDE

 • Count the number of leaf nodes to find the answer.

-Q19.
-Given the preorder traversal of the tree is DEBFGCA and the postorder traversal of the tree is ABDECFG.
-Find the inorder traversal?
+Q. Given the preorder traversal of a tree is DEBFGCA and the postorder traversal of the tree is ABDECFG, find the inorder traversal.

 Ans.